Keeping Diabetics’ Feet and Toes Healthy

-Diabetic neuropathy occurs when the body is not able to manage the sugar levels in the blood properly.
-Having high concentrations of glucose can cause secondary problems for the blood vessels that provide nutrients and oxygen to the nerves.
-When the nerves of the feet and legs are exposed to these high glucose levels, they begin to lose their ability to function properly.
-The resulting pain, tingling, numbness or combinations of all three, is called diabetic neuropathy.
+Nerves are damaged when the body is not able to manage the sugar levels in the blood properly.
+Having high concentrations of blood sugar can cause secondary problems for the blood vessels that provide nutrients and oxygen to the nerves.
+When the nerves of the feet and legs are exposed to these high sugar levels, they begin to lose their ability to function properly.
+This results in:

 The problems listed above can cause serious foot ailments for people with diabetes.
 Poor circulation combined with a lack of feeling makes it very easy for a diabetic to injure his or her foot and not even realize it.

 Cuts or blisters can easily turn into bedsores.
 Thes are also know as “pressure sores or “decubitus ulcers”.
 These sores may become infected and have difficulty healing.
 An open sore like an ulcer leaves the body in danger of:

 - Cellulitis – a painful infection of the connective tissue in the skin